TheCandidStartup/TheCandidStartup.github.io/_drafts/brainstorming-and-benchmarking.md

 I'm going to go with the nice round 100Mbps number for now.
 Which would make 1.6s to read from S3, 10s to load (decompress and parse) into memory, 5s to recalculate, 3s to save (serialize and compress) and 1.6s to write back to S3.
 Which makes a total of 21.2 seconds and a cost for the Lambda of $0.0005 (S3 costs are negligible in comparison).

 That's just about tolerable for a one off import and recalculate scenario.
 However, 75% of the time and cost apply to *any* change, no matter how trivial.
 If you then try to scale up 10-100 times you exceed the Lambda max duration of 15 minutes and the max memory of 10GB.
+Concurrent editing, as in Google Sheets and Office 365, needs a separate system that periodically saves new versions of the file.

 We can rule this idea out.